bautigaraventa/WonderQ/README.md

     - start enjoying!

-# .env example:
+# .env example
     - PORT=3000 => the port where our server will listen to requests
     - MESSAGE_PROCESSING_TIME_MS=5000 => miliseconds to define the maximun time a message can be processed by a Consumer

 # Tests
-To run tests suites
+As a testing library we use jest (https://jestjs.io/):

     - npm test

 # Our base model is MessageModel